top of page

 • Adjustable light direction

-• Waterproof Rapid setup and knockdown, 20 seconds per operation maximum
+• Rapid setup and knockdown, 20 seconds per operation maximum

 • Intuitive affordances